ManhKhoa1507/Crypto/Task Report Lab3-4/Task 1/README.md

 # NOTE

-    To get message or cipher from file create message.txt or cipher.txt
+    To get message or cipher from file please create message.txt or cipher.txt